-But the build quality is the real star of the show, as while the Lumia 620 and Galaxy S4 mini are both heavy on the plastic the HTC One mini has the same aluminium back and speaker grills as its big brother, giving it a level of quality rarely seen on smartphones, let alone mini ones.
+But the build quality is the real star of the show, as while the Lumia 530 and Galaxy S5 mini are both heavy on the plastic, the HTC One mini 2 has the same aluminium back and speaker grills as the HTC One M8, giving it a level of quality rarely seen on smartphones, let alone mini ones.

 2. Sony Xperia Z1 Compact

 While the HTC One mini and Samsung Galaxy S4 mini have lower specs than their full sized counterparts as well as smaller footprints, the Xperia Z1 Compact is pretty much just an Xperia Z1 with a smaller screen.